VivaceJamiel/Sketch-151/README.md

 3. Draw inner circles into the middle
 4. Have triangles on both sides of the circle
 5. Draw inner triangles whose edges going to center of the canvas
+6. Fill the center gap with cool blue to give perspective